aregsar/aregsarblog/blog/2021/redis-configure-laravel-queue/index.md

             //redis key prefix for this connection
             'prefix' => 'c:',
         ],
-        //we added this connection specifically for use as the redis session connection 'queue' => [
+        //we added this connection specifically for use as the redis queue connection 'queue' => [
             'url' => env('REDIS_URL'),//This setting is not used 'host' => env('REDIS_HOST', '127.0.0.1'),